larwal6312/scalr_ssh.py/README.md

 You will need to first install scalr-ctl command line tools.
 At the time of writting the rest API did not have all the same features as the command line tool.

 Instructions to install scaler-ctl can be found here:  https://pypi.org/project/scalr-ctl/

+You will also need the keys for your farm stored locally.